lepi99/bigquery-table-diff/README.md

 # bigquery-table-diff
-Python-based utility to automate the comparison of two BigQuery tables.
+Python-based utility to automate the comparison of two BigQuery tables, exposed as a Flask API.
 Identifies mismatched data, schema discrepancies, added/deleted rows, and validates table existence and key uniqueness.